District Test Coordinators | Quick Guide

 Ohio’s State Tests Resource Book: The Ohio’s State Tests Resource Book, formerly the Rules Book, provides a reference for school officials responsible for statewide testing in a district or building.
 It also provides a general overview of Ohio’s statewide testing program and shares specific information pertaining to testing at each grade level.

 Centralized Reporting System: The Centralized Reporting System which replaced the Ohio Online Reporting System, provides dynamic data schools and districts can use to gauge students’ achievement on various state assessments.
 This data can be used to compare achievement between individual students and the school, district and state.

-Test Administration Manual: Test coordinators and test administrators must review the Test Administration Manual (TAM) prior to test administration.
+Test Administration Manuals: Test coordinators and test administrators must review the Test Administration Manual (TAM) for each assessment prior to test administration.
 The manual includes key information about scheduling, test security, student pre-IDs and test eligibility, staff responsibilities, test status requests and other important policies and procedures.

 The Test Administration Manual also includes a series of appendices that can be downloaded as part of the TAM or separately.
 The appendices cover important policies and procedures regarding oral translations, human read-aloud administrations, calculator policies and breach administrations.

 The Test Administration Manual replaces the former Test Coordinator’s Manual and Directions for Administration Manual.

 Special Testing Scenarios: Appendix I of the OST TAM,